Tailcreek Mastiffs - English Mastiff breeders in Alberta, Canada

 This is a non-competitive test that assesses the handler and the dog’s relationship, along with the handler’s ability to control the dog.
 There are a series of 12 exercises that will demonstrate the ability to perform basic commands and good manners in everyday situations.

-The purpose of the test is to encourage responsible dog ownership and ensure that one of our most favored companions is accepted as a valued member of the community.
+The purpose of the test is to encourage responsible dog ownership and ensure that our companion is accepted as a valued member of the community.

 The exercises are: